-With the cursor placed in the Customer field, press the Ctrl-Enter (Windows and Linux) or $\mathcal{H}$ -Enter (Mac OS X) key combination.
+With the cursor placed in the Customer field, press the Ctrl-Enter (Windows and Linux) or %-Enter (Mac OS X) key combination.
 A new window will open, showing the contents of the register or setting from which you can select a record (in this case, the window will list Customers in the Contact register).
-This window is similar to a browse window in its behaviour, so you can sort the list by any of the columns by clicking the column heading and use the Search field to find the record you are looking for (using the \ wildcard if necessary).
+This window is similar to a browse window in its behaviour, so you can sort the list by clicking any of the column headings and use the Search field to find the record you are looking for (using the \ wildcard if necessary).